 Activity Implementation Approach and Cost Expected SAP Outcomes SAP Indicators Activity Targets Responsible Body 26.
-Consider Regular Sessions' work.
-Encourage support for the Public Number of At least four Council advice from and participation of TAG and CSAG members in Council institutions, stakeholders representatives from facilitate involvement Sessions. communities participating in TAG and CSAG of the Trade Advisory and commercial SFM policy assisted to Group (TAG) and the Estimated cost: US\$80,000 entities have development participate in the Civil Society Advisory Expected funding sources: Voluntary Contributions adequate processes Sessions of the
+Consider advice Regular Sessions' work.
+Encourage support for the Public Number of At least four Council from and facilitate participation of TAG and CSAG members in Council institutions, stakeholders representatives from involvement of the Sessions. communities participating in TAG and CSAG Trade Advisory and commercial SFM policy assisted to Group (TAG) and Estimated cost: US\$80,000 entities have development participate in the the Civil Society Expected funding sources: Voluntary Contributions adequate processes Sessions of the

-Group (CSAG).
-[ITTC Decisions 9(XXVIII), 2(XXXII)] Year 2015-US\$40,000 Year 2016-US\$40,000 forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members Council in 2015 and 2016 27.
-Continue to provide for ITTO's cooperation and consultation with the Collaborative Partnership on Forests (CPF) in support of the United Nations Forum on Forests (UNFF) and other relevant international and regional organizations, institutions and Maintain ITTO's active involvement in the CPF and UNFF by providing relevant inputs, participating effectively in the relevant activities, work and meetings of the UNFF and CPF and shouldering part of the costs of relevant work and activities on the basis of equitable cost-sharing with other members of the CPF.
-Estimated cost: Expected funding sources: Voluntary Contributions Year 2015-US\$50,000 Year 2016-US\$50,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the Number of stakeholders participating in SFM policy development processes Participation of ITTO in UNFF11 in 2015 and up to four CPF meetings in 2015 and 2016 Contributions to up to three CPF joint initiatives in 2015 and 2016 Council initiatives.
-[ITTA, 2006, Article 15] [ITTC Decision 7(XXX)] contribution of SFM to economies Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members 28.
+Fage 21

+Advisory Group Year 2015-US\$40,000 forest Council in 2015 and

+(CSAG).
+Year 2016-US\$40,000 management, 2016

+[ITTC Decisions planning, policy

+9(XXVIII), 2(XXXII)] and business

+skills needed to

+implement SFM

+and engage in

+international

+trade

+Increase in the

+awareness of the

+contribution of

+SFM to

+economies

+Increase in

+exchange of

+experiences,

+knowledge

+innovations in

+SFM, and

+promotion of

+trade and timber

+processing

+among members

+-

+27. Continue to provide Maintain ITTO's active involvement in the CPF and Public Number of Participation of ITTO Council

+for ITTO's UNFF by providing relevant inputs, participating institutions, stakeholders in UNFF11 in 2015

+cooperation and effectively in the relevant activities, work and meetings communities and participating in and up to four CPF

+consultation with the of the UNFF and CPF and shouldering part of the commercial SFM policy meetings in 2015

+Collaborative costs of relevant work and activities on the basis of entities have development and 2016

+Partnership on equitable cost-sharing with other members of the CPF. adequate forest processes Contributions to up

+Forests (CPF) in management, to three CPF joint

+support of the Estimated cost: US\$100,000 planning, policy initiatives in 2015

+United Nations Expected funding sources: Voluntary Contributions and business and 2016

+Forum on Forests Year 2015-US\$50,000 skills needed to

+(UNFF) and other Year 2016-US\$50,000 implement SFM

+relevant and engage in

+international and international

+regional trade

+organizations, Increase in the

+institutions and awareness of the

+initiatives.
+[ITTA, 2006, Article 15] [ITTC Decision 7(XXX)] contribution of SFM to economies • Increase in exchange of experiences, knowledge innovations in SFM, and promotion of trade and timber processing among members 28.
 Decide on eligible fellowship applications in 2015 and 2016 based on the recommendations of the Fellowship Selection Panel.
 [ITTC Decision 4(XXVII)] The objective of the fellowship programme is to develop human resources and enhance professional expertise in member countries in tropical forestry and related disciplines, with a view to promoting sustainable management of tropical forests, efficient utilization and processing of tropical timber, and better economic information on the international trade in tropical timber.
 Eligible activities include: Participation in short term training courses, training internships, study tours, lecture/demonstration tours and international/regional conferences; Technical document preparation, publication and dissemination, such as manuals and monographs; and Postgraduate studies.
 Estimated cost: US\$800,000 Expected funding sources: Voluntary Contributions Year 2015-US\$400,000 Year 2016-US\$400,000 Public institutions, communities and commercial entities have adequate forest management, planning, policy and business skills needed to implement SFM and engage in international trade Increase in the awareness of the contribution of SFM to economies Local communities are informed and able to participate in SFM policy development and related activities Number of individuals receiving training or education Number of trained individuals per hectare of forest per country Number of visitors to ITTO's website 100-120 fellowships awarded in 2015 and 2016 Fellowship alumni network maintained Council